datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 While you can choose whether to resolve or ignore any tabular data check alerts, some type errors are more obviously problematic than others.
 This check is especially valuable for highlighting placeholder or other unintentional values that have been left in a data row, which should be replaced or removed.

-Including multiple tables of information in one CSV file is not machine readable and discourages reuse.
+Including multiple tables of information in one CSV file is not accessible or machine readable and discourages reuse.
 Each table should be placed in a separate file.

 The difference between integers (round numbers) and decimals is often not critical to understanding data, but it is easier for others to reuse your data, particularly through machine processing, if all numerical data in a column is one or the other.
 Consistency in the number of decimal places of your data makes reuse even easier.